celestiaorg/celestia-node/docs/adr/adr-003-march2022-testnet.md

 They only begin sampling once the node is synced up to head of chain.

 `HeaderSync` and the `DASer` will be refactored such that the `DASer` will be able to perform sampling on past headers as the node is syncing.
-To do this, the syncing algorithms in both the `DASer` and `HeaderSync` should align so that headers received during sync will be propagated to the `DASer` for sampling via an internal pubsub.
+A possible approach would be to for the syncing algorithms in both the `DASer` and `HeaderSync` to align such that headers received during sync will be propagated to the `DASer` for sampling via an internal pubsub.

 The `DASer` will maintain a checkpoint to the last sampled header so that it can continue sampling from the last checkpoint on any new headers.